Planning a Digital Certificate

 Designing a Digital Certificate

-The Certificate Designer available through the Accredible platform has made it easy to create fantastic-looking digital certificates.
+The Certificate Designer available through the Accredible digital certificate platform has made it easy to create fantastic-looking digital certificates.
 The drag-and-drop interface is simple for beginners to use and the design tool includes visible guides for helping to position elements on the page or against additional elements in the design.

 As the digital certificate acts as a representation of achievement ‘out-in-the-wild’, issuers may choose to seek the assistance of a graphic designer.
 If the design process is being kept in-house, here are some suggestions to ensure a quality digital certificate design.